go-masonry/docu-web/content/fx/pattern/_index.md

     }
     ```

-4. Create a Constructor function that will return `Notifier` implementation as a type.
+4. Create a Constructor function that will return a `Notifier` implementation as a type:

     ```golang
     func CreateNotifier(deps notifierDeps) (Notifier,error) {